 Students (aka “cadets”) are allowed to study in their dorms to keep up with homework, establish college prep study habits, and master academic subjects.
 If you are not passing classes or missing homework, you may be required to attend a supervised study hall.
 In college, you won’t have anyone supervising your studies, so it is important to follow good study habits in your dorm.

-6. Learn How to Get Support.
+6. Learn How to Get Support and Mentorship.

 In the evenings, beyond your assigned TAC officer, who will mentor and guide you, the faculty offers evening office hours on a scheduled basis.
 You are free to leave your dorm room and get support from faculty, peer tutors, or the counseling office.
 The Student Enrichment Center also offers special workshops and facilities for various purposes to augment dorm life.